Congress poised for quick action on Biden's Pentagon nominee

-WASHINGTON – The Democratic-controlled Congress is moving quickly to install retired Gen. Lloyd Austin as President Joe Biden’s secretary of defense, brushing aside concerns about his retirement inside the seven-year window that safeguards civilian leadership of the military.
+WASHINGTON – The Democratic-controlled Congress has easily passed legislation required to confirm retired Gen. Lloyd Austin as President Joe Biden’s secretary of defense, brushing aside concerns that his retirement occurred inside the seven-year window that safeguards civilian leadership of the military.

+It would be the first measure to be signed into law by brand-new President Joe Biden.

-The House is voting Thursday on a waiver that would exempt Austin from the seven-year rule.
-All signs point to quick action in the Senate after that, putting Austin on track to be confirmed as secretary by week's end.
+The Senate sent the measure exempting Austin from the seven-year rule to Biden Thursday after a 69-27 Senate tally that came moments after a comparably lopsided 326-78 House vote.
+The back-to-back votes put Austin in position to be confirmed as secretary by Friday.

 Austin, a 41-year veteran of the Army, has promised to surround himself with qualified civilians and include them in policy decisions.
 He said he has spent nearly his entire life committed to the principle of civilian control over the military.

-While the waiver is expected to be approved, the vote puts Democrats in an awkward position.
+While the waiver is expected to be approved, the vote puts some Democrats in a position to look like they've flip-flopped.
 Many of them opposed a similar waiver in 2017 for Jim Mattis, former President Donald Trump's first secretary of defense.

 Austin, who would be the first Black secretary of defense, said he understands why some have questioned the wisdom of putting a recently retired general in charge of the Defense Department.
 Much of his focus this week, including in his remarks at his Senate confirmation hearing on Tuesday, has been on persuading members of Congress that although he has been out of uniform for less than five years, he sees himself as a civilian, not a general.